AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_unity.md

 2. Whether group invitations require the consent from invitees (`inviteNeedConfirm`):

 - Yes (`option.InviteNeedConfirm` is set to `true`).
 After creating a group and sending group invitations, the subsequent logic varies based on whether an invitee automatically consents the group invitation (`AutoAcceptGroupInvitation`):
   - Yes (`AutoAcceptGroupInvitation` is set to `true`).
-The invitee automatically joins the chat group and receives the `IGroupManagerDelegate#OnAutoAcceptInvitationFromGroup` callback, the chat group owner receives the `IGroupManagerDelegate#OnInvitationAcceptedFromGroup` and `IGroupManagerDelegate#OnMemberJoinedFromGroup` callbacks, and the other chat group members receives the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback.
+The invitee automatically joins the chat group and receives the `IGroupManagerDelegate#OnAutoAcceptInvitationFromGroup` callback, the chat group owner receives the `IGroupManagerDelegate#OnInvitationAcceptedFromGroup` and `IGroupManagerDelegate#OnMemberJoinedFromGroup` callbacks, and all the other chat group members receives the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback.
   - No (`AutoAcceptGroupInvitation` is set to `false`).
 The invitee receives the `IGroupManagerDelegate#OnInvitationReceivedFromGroup` callback and choose whether to join the chat group:
-    - If the invitee accepts the group invitation, the chat group owner receives the `IGroupManagerDelegate#OnInvitationAcceptedFromGroup` and `IGroupManagerDelegate#OnMemberJoinedFromGroup` callbacks and the other chat group members receive the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback;
+    - If the invitee accepts the group invitation, the chat group owner receives the `IGroupManagerDelegate#OnInvitationAcceptedFromGroup` and `IGroupManagerDelegate#OnMemberJoinedFromGroup` callbacks and all the other chat group members receive the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback;
     - If the invitee declines the group invitation, the chat group owner receives the`IGroupManagerDelegate#OnInvitationDeclinedFromGroup` callback.

 ![](https://web-cdn.agora.io/docs-files/1652923565779)